quasarframework/quasar-framework.org/source/guide/browser-support.md

 - Opera
 - Android Browser 4.4+

-Due to the lack of some important CSS features, IE 9 and 10 aren't supported.

 # IE11/Edge Support

 Adding support for IE11/Edge requires you to check `src/main.js` in your project folder for the code below (should be near the beginning of file):